 Rather than offering a changing list of narrow disciplines, we offer a broad foundation in general engineering.
 You may choose a traditional concentration or chart your own interdisciplinary course.

 We suggest that you specialize, if desired, at the graduate level.
 We strongly encourage all students with the required ability to obtain a master’s degree in engineering.

-Our four engineering professors bring 51 years of combined teaching experience to the program.
-Three hold PhDs in engineering, one is a licensed professional engineer, they were granted three patents, and they have a combined 45 years of industry experience.
+Our engineering professors bring more than 50 years of combined teaching experience to the program.
+Nearly all hold PhDs in engineering, one is a licensed professional engineer, they were granted three patents, and they have a combined 45 years of industry experience.

 All are participants in the BJU Summer Institute in Teaching Science and are dedicated to the highest quality education possible.
 Physics, chemistry and math faculty teach the related courses in their disciplines.

 Courses & Objectives